giltayar/bilt/docs/research.md

-# Research on how to build bildit
+# Research on how to build bilt

 ## Plugin Repositories